Nashville-Public-Library/talklib/README.md

 - Instead, we tell WR to run a Batch script (`.bat` file) which in turn will run the Python script (`.py` file).
 - Ensure the Batch & Python scripts are in the same directory.
 - A sample `.bat` file (`Example.bat`) is included in this repo.
+- PLEASE NOTE: the `.bat` file will run all Python files in the folder.
+This is one reason it is best to separate your Python files into different folders, each with its own `.bat` file.

 Here is what an example directory structure should look like:
 ````